muratk3n/thirdwave/en/tweets/2020/week28f.md

 ---

-The last of my blogspot blog hits the dust all in markdown.
+The last of my blogspot blog hits the dust, now all in markdown.
 There is no 'add post' button.
 There is no 'publish' button.
 Just files, and `git push`.

 <img width="340" src="https://user-images.githubusercontent.com/57039079/67622173-2b835e80-f807-11e9-821d-bfbb688bc329.gif"/>